aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert a WORD file to SXC format may arise due to various reasons.
+The most common one is to make the data more accessible and easier to share.
+SXC format is a spreadsheet format developed by Microsoft and is widely used for data storage and manipulation.
+It is also used for creating charts and graphs, which makes it a great choice for data analysis.

+<h2>How Aspose.Total helps for Word to SXC Conversion</h2>
-For a Python developer, who is trying to add a WORD to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from WORD to SXC.
+The process is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert WORD file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Words for Python via .NET API is a powerful tool for creating, editing and converting documents.
+It supports a wide range of document formats including DOC, DOCX, RTF, HTML, ODT, PDF and many more.
+It also provides features such as document manipulation, text extraction, document comparison, document protection and much more.

+The Aspose.Cells for Python via .NET API is a powerful tool for creating, editing and converting spreadsheets.
+It supports a wide range of spreadsheet formats including XLS, XLSX, CSV, ODS, HTML and many more.
+It also provides features such as spreadsheet manipulation, data extraction, chart creation, formula calculation and much more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from WORD to SXC.
+It is a great tool for creating, editing and converting documents and spreadsheets.
+It provides a wide range of features and supports a wide range of document and spreadsheet formats.

 {{% /blocks/products/pf/feature-page-summary %}}